 Artists, stop it stop it STOP IT with the fucking old school film projectors; Emily Wardill, Gerard Byrne and others all seem to think that running their work through a clacking, grimy piece of obsolete AV equipment automatically gives it gravitas and the sheen of a proper art film.
 It doesn’t.
 I expect they go around disdainfully saying that they’ve never done anything digitally.
 Just give that shit a rest and think about learning how to really make a film instead of disguising your own limitations behind the limitations of old technology.

 Byrne is also a black and white photography=SERIOUS merchant, as seen previously with Birdhead’s B&W prints of themselves getting liquored up then riding each other like horses and on numerous occasions elsewhere, in Shannon Ebner’s work, and Dayanita Singh’s, and so on ad nauseum.
 If your photos are boring and devoid of significance or beauty, doing them in monochrome and/or presenting them in an archaic format doesn’t magically make them interesting.
+I’d call this the Instagram Syndrome.
+Boring, banal or inept photography doesn’t magically become interesting because it’s grungy and having to jazz it up in this way probably indicates that it is boring, banal or inept and you know it.

 Since the captions are almost always minus the photos they belong to, moving through the installation allows you to see the weaving of a strange, unstable new metanarrative derived from all these damaged (or vandalised) fragments.
 Very evocative, but what it’s evoking is a time and a technological moment that never existed in reality.
 That’s the real magic.
 Benassi judges perfectly the balance between the romance of old things and the fact that living in the past was usually no better than the present: often much worse.